What is Pre-Exposure Prophylaxis (PrEP)?

 - With any medication there may be minor side effects.
 Some people get an upset stomach when they first start taking PrEP

-- If you do not currently have a doctor, search our PrEP Directory
+- If you do not currently have a doctor, you can find one here: pleasePrEPme.org

-- Please note that medical provider inclusion in this directory is voluntary and does not serve as an endorsement or certification by the County of Los Angeles Department of Public Health.
+- Please note that the inclusion of medical providers in this directory is voluntary and it does not serve as an endorsement or certification by the County of Los Angeles Department of Public Health.

 I Have a Doctor, What do I Need to Know?